Forgethson/JointDesignMisAlignedFL/JointDesignMisAlignedOAC/README.md

 # Joint Pre-Equalization and Receiver Combining Design for Federated Learning with Misaligned Over-the-Air Computation

+This repository is the official implementation of paper Joint Pre-Equalization and Receiver Combining Design for Federated Learning with Misaligned Over-the-Air Computation

 ## Documentations

 * __main.py__: Initialize the simulation system, optimizing the variables, training the learning model